Have you passed on retail sales training because you either didn’t think it would work or you had a bad experience in the past? You're not alone.

 6. Perception of too much work for not enough sales

-There’s an old saying, "Is the juice worth the squeeze?" which simply asks is something worth the trouble of trying to get it.
+An old saying, "Is the juice worth the squeeze?" asks if something is worth the trouble of trying to get it.

 You have to be able to share stories about how the training is working:

 You must share the early results often and with everyone so they see how others are meeting with success.
-Some associates might just need some solid proof that what you're asking them to do will ultimately work if given enough time.
+Some associates might need solid proof that what you ask them to do will ultimately work if given enough time.

 7. One rotten apple can spoil the barrel